tda-homcloud/homcloud-website/source/install-guide/install_guide_for_Ubuntu.en.html.md

 You optionally install dipha for Rips-Vietoris data and more than 4-dim voxel data.

+1. Install openmpi and cmake to build Dipha: `sudo apt-get install openmpi-bin libopenmpi-dev cmake`
-1. Download `dipha-2.1.0.zip` from <https://github.com/DIPHA/dipha/archive/dipha-2.1.0.zip>.
+2. Download `dipha-2.1.0.zip` from <https://github.com/DIPHA/dipha/archive/dipha-2.1.0.zip>.
-2. Extract the downloaded zip file
+3. Extract the downloaded zip file
-3. Go to the created directory
+4. Go to the created directory
-4. Type `cmake .`, and create Makefile
+5. Type `cmake .`, and create Makefile
-5. Type `make` to build dipha
+6. Type `make` to build dipha
-6. Copy the dipha executable file to the directory in `PATH` environmental variable.
+7. Copy the dipha executable file to the directory in `PATH` environmental variable.
-7. Run self-check program: `python3 -m homcloud.self_check --dipha`
+8. Run self-check program: `python3 -m homcloud.self_check --dipha`